- Evaluation and Assessment of ADD/ADHD

 - Contact Fifth Avenue Psychiatry

 Even though science has made great strides to evaluate and treat ADD/ADHD in the general population, there is still no single definitive test available to help doctors assess this increasingly common condition.
-Usually doctors get a better picture of the problem after talking to the patient, family or teachers, in the case of children.
+Usually doctors get a better picture of the problem after talking to the patient, family or teachers, in the case of adolescents.
 Behaviors, moods, productivity level, nutrition and lifestyle habits are key to attention span issues.
-A physical examination can assess the adult patient’s, or child’s, overall health.
+A physical examination can assess the adult patient’s, or teen’s, overall health.
 But specific signs and symptoms should be evaluated before an accurate diagnosis and subsequent treatment of ADD/ADHD can occur.

 How is ADD/ADHD assessed?